 Smart agriculture is used to enhance agricultural productivity, address agricultural-based issues, such as food demand, and make farms more connected and intelligent.
-The market value of smart agriculture worldwide is forecasted to reach around 26.76 billion U.S. dollars by 2020.
+The market value of smart agriculture worldwide is expected to grow from approximately 15 billion U.S. dollars in 2022 to 33 billion U.S. dollars by 2027.

 This text provides general information.
 Statista assumes no